 After the surgery, your child will need crutches or a walker for about 4 to 6 weeks.
-The type of SCFE and the surgical procedure done will determine your child's weight-bearing status on the operated leg.
 A physical therapist will teach your child how to use crutches before he goes home.
 If major surgery was needed, a wheelchair may be prescribed until your child can walk.